sedelmeyer/personal-website/docs/articles/dahon-classic.rst

   :align: right
   :width: 50%

 I was recently given a 1980's Dahon classic folding bike.
 The friend who gave it to me had been given the bike by a friend of his who, in turn, had acquired it cheaply.
-However, after realizing how much a bike shop wanted to charge my friend's friend to reburbish and tune the bike, my friend's friend had passed it on to my friend.
+However, after realizing how much a local bike shop wanted to charge my friend's friend to reburbish and tune the bike, my friend's friend had passed it on to my friend.
 My friend had no time to rebuild a bike, so he passed it on to me.

 It has been several years since I've taken on a bicycle project.
 There was a period in my life when I'd refurbish a couple bikes a year.
-I had acquired a strange love for stripping bikes down to their bearings and rebuilding them into new configurations.
-I was never a cyclist in the sense that I loved to go road riding or mountain biking, but I loved biking for transport and I loved building and rebuilding bikes.
-Through those projects, I acquired a particular taste for late-1980's to mid-1990's steel bike frames and the cycling technology of that era.
+I had acquired a strange love for stripping bikes to their bearings and rebuilding them with new configurations.
+I was never a cyclist in the sense that I loved to go road riding or mountain biking, but I loved biking for transport and I loved rebuilding bikes.
+Through those projects, I acquired a particular taste for late-1980's to mid-1990's cycling technology.

 When I received the Dahon Classic from my friend it provided me an opportunity to delve back into this hobby.
-It, importantly, also provided me an opportunity to stop contemplating whether it would be worth purchasing a folding bike that I might be able to (a) keep at the office for use on midday or after-work excursions or (b) pack into the car on road trips.
-However, if I'm being honest, I had been contemplating this folding bike question for more than a decade.
+It also provided me an opportunity to stop contemplating whether it would be worth purchasing a folding bike that I might be able to (a) keep at the office for use on midday or after-work excursions or (b) pack into the car on road trips.
+However, if I'm being honest, I had been contemplating getting a folding bike for more than a decade.
 I was well aware that I would never act on this curiosity unless the right project-bike came along.
-So it goes, I ended up with this Dahon folder, and now I will see if it is worth the work it has taken me to rebuild it.
+So it goes.
+I ended up with this Dahon folder.
+Now I will see if it is worth the work it has taken me to rebuild it.

 .. figure:: ../_static/img/dahon/IMG_20190727_095947.jpg